ekmaus19/ekmaus19.github.io/about.markdown

 title: About
 permalink: /about/
 ---

-Elizaveta (Lee) Kravchenko is a second year MSIS student with a concentration in UX Design at the University of Texas in Austin.
-At UT, they contribute to research on ethical AI toolkits and study sociotechnical systems in higher education.
-Committed to digital accessibility and equitable design, they have taught videogame and STEM skills in educational programs such as Girls Who Code, Game U, and Sandbox Ops.
-Lee is also a Graduate Immersive Fellow with the Texas Immersive Institute, a program specializing in VR/AR/XR design methods.
+Elizaveta (Lee) Kravchenko is a first-year PhD student at Northeastern University, studying Interdisciplinary Design and Media.
+Their work bridges technological and theatrical practice, centering the communicative power of embodiment.
+Previously completing an MSIS at UT Austin, they contributed to research on ethical AI toolkits and critiques of sociotechnical systems in higher education.
+Committed to digital accessibility and equitable design, Lee has taught videogame and STEM skills in educational programs such as Girls Who Code, Game U, and Sandbox Ops.
+Lee was also a 2022 Graduate Fellow with the Texas Immersive Institute, a program specializing in emerging and interactive design methods.

 [Resume](/assets/pdfs/E. Kravchenko Resume.pdf)
 {% include slider_styles.html %}